altered-state-machine/genome-mining-contracts/audit/glossary.md

 It is not possible to return energy from the Minting contract back to Calculations contract.

 Energy for minting is a sum of Active and Passive energies.
-The Passive Energy has to be spent first.
+Passive Energy has to be spent first.

-    The Passive Energy is available ONLY if user has not claimed LP tokens from LBA contract yet.
+    Passive Energy is available ONLY if user has not claimed LP tokens from LBA contract yet.
 After LP tokens are claimed the Passive Energy stops its flow (becomes unavailable).